Soon, we’ll be sending our 2021 individual and family plan renewal and discontinuation letters. Read on for details about these notifications.

 Additional plan and enrollment information

-- If you’re interested in selling our exchange-only individual and family plans, find Washington Healthplanfinder training dates and register for a session.
+- If you’re interested in selling our exchange-only individual and family plans, visit Washington Health Benefit Exchange.

 - Individual and family plan dental coverage will automatically renew.
 No action is needed unless members want to change or cancel their current dental plan.